Imaging in Blunt Trauma, Questions

 1 Response to Imaging in Blunt Trauma, Questions

-1. Doug Franzen says:
+1. Doug Franzen's avatar Doug Franzen says:

 It all depends in the pt meets our trauma alert criteria… if trauma alert, pan scan is the norm, no matter how stable….